nisheet94/blocksight-explorer/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Support and Contact
-For support or inquiries, please contact us at contact@nisheetchauhan.com or https://www.nisheetchauhan.com/contact.
+For support or inquiries, please contact at contact@nisheetchauhan.com or https://www.nisheetchauhan.com/contact.